 Is There A Cost or Catch?

 There is no cost.
 All books are listed in the inventory free of cost.
 We do use Amazon Affiliate links, so we gain a very small fee from Amazon if someone buys a book from the site via the Amazon button.
-While I am not collecting affiliate commission from the other vendors at this time, that may change in the future.
+While we are not collecting affiliate commission from the other vendors at this time, that may change in the future.

-We will be offering “Featured” services in the future, which will let authors purchase weekly or monthly feature spots, host giveaways or do contests, but this is far in the future and not available currently.
+We hope to offer “Featured” services in the future, which will let authors purchase weekly or monthly feature spots, host giveaways or do contests, but this is far in the future and not available currently.

 What Do You Accept?